Tools

 - Resources

-Tdap Flyers Aimed At Parents of Babies
+Tdap Flyers Aimed At Parents, Grandparents and Caregivers of Babies

 Whooping cough is not meant for sharing.
 Parents, grandparents, siblings, and caregivers can give whooping cough to your baby without meaning to.
 Flyers tell parents with clear text that it is important to get a Tdap booster.
-Some flyers have a box that accomodate your clinic times, practice name or other content that you want to add.
+Some flyers have a box that accommodate your clinic times, practice name or other content that you want to add.
 Spanish version included.

 Vaccinate at Age 4 Poster